 The Best Computer/Laptop and Audio Software for V3?

-All major laptops and operating systems: Mac, Windows, Linux, old or new are fast enough to handle the Mandala V3.
+Connecting to a computer is not required to play a Mandala V3 since the V3 offers a 5-pin MIDI output port, but if you are interested in connecting to a computer or device over USB then keep in mind that all machines and operating systems (Mac/Windows/Linux), old or new, are fast enough to handle the Mandala V3.
 Even the fastest drummer in the world is slow compared to USB data speeds that have been standard for over 30 years.
 So the real question isn't whether your computer can keep up with the V3.
 It’s whether it can run the audio software you want to use.

 Step One: What Kind of Sounds Do You Want to Create?